Communicable Diseases Policy

 Take time to become familiar with your college Emergency Plan and the Alamo Colleges District Police Department Quick Reference Guide.

 To access your college Emergency Plan, see “Contact Information and Hours” on the left hand navigation bar.

 Drug-Free Schools and Communities Act Amendments of 1989

-In accordance with the Drug-Free Schools and Communities Act Amendments of 1989, the Alamo Colleges has adopted and implemented a program to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by a student on its property or as part of any of its activities.
-The Alamo Colleges recognize the importance of awareness about alcohol and other drug abuse.
+In accordance with the Drug-Free Schools and Communities Act Amendments of 1989, the Alamo Colleges District has adopted and implemented a program to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by a student on its property or as part of any of its activities.
+The Alamo Colleges District recognizes the importance of awareness about alcohol and other drug abuse.
 The standards of conduct and legal and disciplinary sanctions for unlawful possession or distribution of illicit drugs and alcohol abuse are outlined in the academic catalog.